RobJY/mcmicro-nf-core/README.md

 ![nf-core/mcmicro metro diagram](assets/mcmicro_metro.png)

-`multiple choice` in the name MCMICRO refers to the fact that there will be multiple module options available for each step in the pipeline.
+The MC in MCMICRO stands for 'Multiple Choice' and that refers to the fact that there will be multiple module options available for each step in the pipeline.
 The currently supported options are provided in parentheses.
 1. Registration ([Ashlar](https://nf-co.re/modules/ashlar/))
 2. Segmentation ([Cellpose](https://nf-co.re/modules/cellpose/), [Mesmer](https://nf-co.re/modules/deepcell_mesmer/))
 3. Quantification ([MCQuant](https://nf-co.re/modules/mcquant/))